reducejs/css-module-deps/README.md

 Receives the string to be resolved, and an option object with `basedir`.

-Should return a promise which resolves to the absolute path.
+Should return a promise, or the absolute path.

 #### noParse